 I have attended a few workshops and minor courses about basic drawing, form, and sketching in architecture school, but only a few.
 I’m mostly self-trained, and what I have learned, I gained either from observation or from the experience of trying again and again until I get it right.

-On September 9, 2014, I created my first sketch and set up a blog and decided that I would post a new drawing every day for two years.
+On September 9, 2014, I created my first sketch set up a blog, and decided that I would post a new drawing every day for two years.
 It has now been more than a year that I have been drawing daily, and I have come up with more than 700 sketches so far!

 About six months ago, I started drawing upon request.
 People reach me through social media sites like Facebook and Twitter, and I have been picking out and drawing a request randomly every day since.
 Folks soon started asking me for the originals, and this is when I began doing custom pet portrait drawings, mostly in pen and watercolor.
 I’m really excited about this last part!